 The system deselects DHCP and enters the settings from the IPSetting.ini file of the USB stick.
 This file must exist in the root directory of the USB stick.

 If no USB stick is connected the information is read from the registry.

-Contents of the IPSetting.ini file: [IPCONFIG] PrimaryDNS=172.016.042.150 SecondaryDNS=172.016.042.151
+[IPCONFIG]

+PrimaryDNS=172.016.042.150

+SecondaryDNS=172.016.042.151

 All addresses of the Network Settings have to be entered in the format "xxx.xxx.xxx".
-Numbers smaller than 100 have to be filled up with leading zeros.